susom/redcap-redirect/README.md

 The rewrite rule finds that /redcap_v8.1.0/index.php is NOT a valid file but has a 'redcap_vx.y.z' in it so it passes it to the redcap_redirect.php script which queries the database and determines that your redcap version is actually 9.2.5.
 So, it redirects the user to:
 `https://redcap.stanford.edu/redcap_v9.2.5/index.php?pid=10601`

+- If uncommented, URLs like `https://redcap.stanford.edu/redcap_latest/index.php?pid=10601` will also get redirected to the redcap_redirect.php script

 - If a url does NOT contain redcap_vx.y.z the rewrite rule will not take effect and the user will get the default Apache 404 error.

 - If a url redcap version is updated, but the file with the new version does not exist, the user will get a nice custom 404 error message: